azorg/microrl/README.md

 ## 5. License

-Licensed under the Apache License, Version 2.0 (the "LICENSE" and "NOTICE").
+Licensed under the Apache License, Version 2.0 (see "LICENSE" and "NOTICE").